-Recent scarlet fever is highly suggestive.
-Throat cultures and rapid strep antigen tests are often negative by the time ARF manifests, whereas titers of antistreptolysin O and anti-DNase B typically peak 3 to 6 wk after GAS pharyngitis.
+Recent scarlet fever Scarlet fever Streptococci are gram-positive aerobic organisms that cause many disorders, including pharyngitis, pneumonia, wound and skin infections, sepsis, and endocarditis.
+Symptoms vary with the organ... read more is highly suggestive.
+Throat cultures and rapid strep antigen tests are often negative by the time ARF manifests, whereas titers of antistreptolysin O and anti-DNase B typically peak 3 to 6 weeks after GAS pharyngitis.
 About 80% of children with ARF have a significantly elevated antistreptolysin O titer; if an anti-DNase B antibody level is also done, the percentage with confirmed GAS infection is higher, especially if acute and convalescent samples are tested.

 Joint aspiration may be needed to exclude other causes of arthritis (eg, infection).
-The joint fluid is usually cloudy and yellow, with an elevated WBC count composed primarily of neutrophils; culture is negative.
+The joint fluid is usually cloudy and yellow, with an elevated white blood cell (WBC) count composed primarily of neutrophils; culture is negative.
 Complement levels are usually normal or slightly decreased, compared with decreased levels in other inflammatory arthritides.

 ECG is done during the initial evaluation.
 Serum cardiac marker levels are obtained; normal cardiac troponin I levels exclude prominent myocardial damage.
 ECG abnormalities such as PR prolongation do not correlate with other evidence of carditis.
 Only 35% of children with ARF have a prolonged PR interval; higher-degree heart block may occur but is uncommon.
 Other ECG abnormalities may be due to pericarditis, enlargement of ventricles or atria, or arrhythmias.

 Echocardiography can detect evidence of carditis even in patients without apparent murmurs and is recommended for all patients with confirmed or suspected ARF.
 Echocardiography is also used to detect subclinical carditis in patients with apparently isolated Sydenham chorea and to monitor the status of patients with recurrences of carditis or chronic rheumatic heart disease.
 However, not all echocardiographic abnormalities represent rheumatic carditis; isolated trivial valvar regurgitation or trivial pericardial effusion may be a nonspecific finding.
-To maintain specificity, echocardiographic and Doppler results should meet the following criteria (1) for acute rheumatic carditis:
+To maintain specificity, echocardiographic and Doppler results should meet the following criteria (1 Diagnosis reference Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more ) for acute rheumatic carditis: